nikkilr88/egghead-asciicasts/deploy-web-apps-with-zeit-now/lessons/tools-use-a-hosted-database-with-zeit-s-now.md

-A lot of times when people start playing with now and getting excited about deploying their applications, there comes this crucial moment.
+A lot of times when people start playing with **Now** and getting excited about deploying their applications, there comes this crucial moment.
 They're like, "This is awesome.
 Where do I put my database?"

-That's actually a little bit tricky because this is all your **Now** stuff gets served up on servers that are abstracted out from under you.
+That's actually a little bit tricky because this is all your Now stuff gets served up on servers that are abstracted out from under you.
 You can't run a local **MySQL** database the way you might be doing if you were running your own, say, like a Lamp Stack.

 There's no **Mongo** instance that's running concurrently with your server because you don't have access to the server.
 Right now, what the Now team has been recommending to people is that they use a third party database, like just a hosted database solution.